Our Income Protection Plus policies include a Profit Share scheme that aims to accumulate a lump sum for payment once

-We will send you an Annual Bonus statement each year to keep you updated on the performance of your Profit Share Account.
+We send you an Annual Bonus statement each year to keep you updated on the performance of your Profit Share.

 You can take the full Profit Share amount when your policy matures.

 Take a look at our recent figures to see how we've shared our success with our members.